8 fatally shot in Serbia town a day after 9 killed at school

 To help people deal with the tragedy, authorities announced they were setting up a helpline.
 Hundreds answered a call to donate blood for the wounded victims.
 A three-day mourning period will begin Friday morning.

-Serbian teachers' unions announced protests and strikes to demand changes and warn about a crisis in the school system.
-Authorities shrugged off responsibility, with some officials blaming Western influence rather than a deep social crisis in the country.
+Serbian teachers’ unions announced protests and strikes to warn about a crisis in the school system and demand changes.
+Authorities shrugged off responsibility, with some officials blaming Western influence.

 The shooter, whom the police identified as Kosta Kecmanovic, has not given any motive for his actions.